A prototype for the production version of BMW's Concept XM has been spotted again, confirming that the two vehicles will be very similar in design.

 BMW told Motor Authority at the Concept XM's reveal that a battery with more than 20 kilowatt-hours of capacity will provide some decent electric range.

 Though it's yet to be confirmed, a tamer version of the plug-in hybrid setup could be offered in a base XM, with the 750-hp version reserved for something like an XM Competition model.

-The M division has already hinted at an electrified future with 2019's Vision M Next concept, a plug-in hybrid supercar that sadly no longer looks to be production bound.
+The M division has already hinted at an electrified future with 2019's Vision M Next concept, a plug-in hybrid supercar that sadly no longer looks to be production-bound.
 BMW's in-house tuner and motorsport division is also developing battery-electric powertrains.
 The first of these is the 536-hp setup in the i4 M50.
-An iX M60 is also planned, and we've heard that the next M5 due around 2024 may come with the choice of plug-in hybrid or battery-electric power.
+An iX M60 has also been launched, and we've heard that the next M5 due around 2024 may come with the choice of plug-in hybrid or battery-electric power.
 Stay tuned.